giacomoborin/Beamer-Theme/README.md

 It is possible to contribute to the development by testing the package and informing us of possible errors or limitations.
 Check `HOW TO USE` for more info.

 > as of april 2021, the theme is still W.I.P.
+>
 > no beta release available

 ## NOTES:
-This theme is currently incomplete, but it's already possible to use it.
+This theme is currently incomplete, but it's already possible to use it; just be warned you'll may encounter some unresolved issues.
 It is also possible to just test it (see: `tests` folder).

 # USEFUL LINKS:
 - It may be helpful to consider [this discussion](https://tex.stackexchange.com/questions/146529/design-a-custom-beamer-theme-from-scratch) on stackexchange.